The generator is the powerhouse of your car. When the engine is running, it provides all electrical units with current and charges the battery

 Replace bearings

-- Development of a bearing seat
+- Development of a seat for the bearing

-Replace generator cover
+Replace the generator cover

 - Incorrect installation of the generator on the brackets

-Install Generator
+Install generator

 - Increased pulley or rotor imbalance

-Check dynamic balance of pulley and rotor.
+Check the dynamic balancing of the pulley and rotor.

-- Increased motor imbalance
+- Increased engine imbalance

 Check engine dynamic balancing